Back to Top

 To gain admittance to one of these programs, you must:

 • Meet with a Health Sciences academic advisor.
-Visit our Academic Advising page to schedule a virtual advising appointment.
+Visit our Academic Advising page to schedule an advising appointment.

 • Complete the academic and admission requirements.
-These include the prerequisites for the program.
+These include the prerequisite courses and testing required for the program.

 What is the application deadline?